ybizeul/ybFeed/README.md

 ### Caveats

-This is just a side project I'm working on, so there is probably lots of issues
+This is just a side project I'm working on, so there is probably lots of issues.

+Feel free to open GitHub issues to reuest features or bug fixes.

 Here are some I already identified :

-- Paste might not work over non secured connections (https)
+- Paste might not work over non secured connections (https), this is a limitation as a security measure with some web browsers
-- ybFeed relies on a cookie to authenticate the session, if the cookie is lost there is no easy way to retrieve the feed (you can get it from the `secret` file in the feed directory)
+- ybFeed relies on a cookie to authenticate a session, if the cookie is lost there is no easy way to retrieve the feed (you can get it back from the `config.json` file in the feed directory)
-- Most modern browser won't honor long cookie lifetime, some alternative authentication would be needed to get access once the cookie is expired
+- Most modern browser won't honor long cookie lifetime, you might have to recover the secret from `config.json` if it happens.
 - Security could probably be improved, tokens and PINs are stored in clear on the filesystem
 - No rate control or capacity limits, quite exposed to flooding as it is